qracker/test/README.md

 C:\Recycle\psexec.exe
 ```

-## 3. Refer to below output which process requires additional analyzes?
+## 3a.
+Refer to below output which process requires additional analyzes?
 Explain why.
 Is there a possibility for False positives?
 ```
-Part 1.
 Volatility Foundation Volatility 2.6
 Pid      Process              Start              End                Tag              Protection
 -------  ------------------   ----------------   ----------------   ---------------  -------------